Fort McCoy Garrison commander presents certificates of appreciation to Sparta and Tomah school districts

 |0

-This work, Fort McCoy Garrison commander presents certificates of appreciation to Sparta and Tomah school districts [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy Garrison commander presents certificates of appreciation to Sparta and Tomah school districts, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort McCoy Garrison commander presents certificates of appreciation to Sparta and Tomah school districts